awsdocs/amazon-redshift-management-guide/doc_source/working-with-parameter-groups.md

 **Note**
 There are special considerations when configuring the `wlm_json_configuration` parameter by using the AWS CLI\.
 The examples in this section apply to all of the parameters except `wlm_json_configuration`\.
 For more information about configuring `wlm_json_configuration` by using the AWS CLI, see [Configuring Workload Management](workload-mgmt-config.md)\.

 After you modify parameter values, you must reboot any clusters that are associated with the modified parameter group\.
 The cluster status displays `applying` for `ParameterApplyStatus` while the values are being applied, and then `pending-reboot` after the values have been applied\.
-After you reboot, the databases in your cluster begin use the new parameter values\.
+After you reboot, the databases in your cluster begin to use the new parameter values\.
 For more information about rebooting clusters, see [Rebooting a Cluster](managing-clusters-console.md#reboot-cluster)\.

 **Note**
 The `wlm_json_configuration` parameter contains some properties that are dynamic and do not require you to reboot associated clusters for the changes to be applied\.
 For more information about dynamic and static properties, see [WLM Dynamic and Static Properties](workload-mgmt-config.md#wlm-dynamic-and-static-properties)\.